Torture Never Again: Standard torture procedures

 The motive behind the use of torture was not to cause physical pain as punishment but rather to physically, emotionally, and morally break down the victim.
-Once the individual has become so extremely weakened in these multiple facets, the government's hope was that he or she would be unable to uphold any prior familial or political loyalties and instead confess the information that he or she was trying to protect.
+Once the individual has become so extremely weakened in these multiple facets, the government's hope was that this individual would be unable to uphold any prior familial or political loyalties and instead confess.
 Because the government wanted information as quickly as possible, it was not unusual to torture women or torture or threaten children who were related to the suspect in order to break down the suspect's mental and emotional composure.

 Victims

 Of the more than 707 court reports that BNM categorized, analyzed and documented, they provided data indexing 695 cases.
 In those cases, 88% of the 7,367 defendants were male and the majority were members of the middle class.

 BNM classified many of the torture defendants into the following afflicted groups: